jodynichols/python-kafka-microservices/README.md

 ![image](static/images/docs/demo.gif)

 Enjoy!

-This project was inspired by: https://www.confluent.io/en-gb/blog/event-driven-microservices-with-python-and-kafka/
+This project is a bubble tea-ified version of https://github.com/ifnesi/python-kafka-microservices This project was inspired by: https://www.confluent.io/en-gb/blog/event-driven-microservices-with-python-and-kafka/

 Check out Confluent's Developer portal (https://developer.confluent.io/), it has free courses, documents, articles, blogs, podcasts and so many more content to get you up and running with a fully managed Apache Kafka service